 Column (a).
-Enter a detailed citation for each regulation for which you have taken a contrary position.
+If you are disclosing a position contrary to a rule (such as a statutory position or IRS revenue ruling), you must identify the rule in column (a).
 Column (b).
 Identify the item by name.

-If any item you disclose is from a pass-through entity, you must identify the item as such.
-If you disclose items from more than one pass-through entity, you must complete a separate Form 8275-R for each entity.
+If any item you disclose is from a passthrough entity, you must identify the item as such.
+If you disclose items from more than one pass-through entity, you must complete a separate Form 8275 for each entity.
 Also, see How To File on page 1.